aws-samples/aws-reinforce2019-ppe-detection-demo/README.md

     python src/webcam_client.py
     ```

 ## 3. Optional

 The `src/athena` directory contains source files to make queries in Amazon Athena and create dashboards with Amazon QuickSight.
+Make sure you change the `<your_data_bucket>` present in `src/athena/table.sql`.

 ![dashboard-image](images/dashboard.png)

+## 4. Clean up

+You can remove the AWS resources created for this demo by running `./deploy delete`.

 ## License Summary